ShenDezhou/algorithm/DBRanking算法.md

 4. Stack Overflow and DBA Stack Exchange: Indeed, Simply Hired.
 5. Number of profiles in professional networks, in which the system is mentioned: LinkedIn and Upwork.
 6. Relevance in social networks: Twitter tweets.
+We calculate the popularity value of a system by standardizing and averaging of the individual parameters.
+These mathematical transformations are made in a way so that the distance of the individual systems is preserved.
+That means, when system A has twice as large a value in the DB-Engines Ranking as system B, then it is twice as popular when averaged over the individual evaluation criteria.